 pgAdmin is the de facto GUI tool for PostgreSQL, and the first tool anyone would use for PostgreSQL.
 It supports all PostgreSQL operations and features while being free and open source. pgAdmin is used by both novice and seasoned DBAs and developers for database administration.

-Here are some of the top reasons why PostgreSQL users love pgAdmin:
+Here are some of the top reasons why PostgreSQL users love pgAdmin as their PostgreSQL GUI:

 - Create, view and edit on all common PostgreSQL objects.